Index Cards

 — Kate Zambreno, author of Drifts

 ‘Moyra Davey’s writings are intense meditations on desire and knowledge, limits and wellness, domestic life, literature, traces and art: a life of the body and mind.
 Originally written in tandem with her photography and video work, these pieces both narrate and propel her artistic process.
-The art world has long known that Moyra Davey is one of the most interesting, challenging and sincere contempoary writers.
+The art world has long known that Moyra Davey is one of the most interesting, challenging and sincere contemporary writers.
 Now others will know it too.’

 — Chris Kraus, author of I Love Dick